Yet another technique, which can be used to create some really

 Due to the international popularity of our "Sunclocks", these are

-often used by mosaic artists to make 'interactive' public features.
+often created by mosaic artists for an 'interactive' public feature.

 The first photograph below, shows a raised mosaic layout which